IT Operations

 3. Leveraged Structure: Combining Internal Teams with External Expertise

 The leveraged structure blends internal IT teams with external service providers to fill gaps in expertise or resources.
 Internal teams manage core IT functions, while external providers (such as managed service providers or MSPs) take on specialized tasks, such as cybersecurity monitoring or cloud infrastructure management.
+Best for growing companies that need specialized capacity without hiring full-time for it.
+When an outside provider runs part of your fleet, make sure one accurate device inventory still spans both sides; choosing between an MSP and an MSSP changes who owns what, but not your need to see all of it.

 Organizational Chart: